-The Council have reviewed the association's cash flow forecast for the year to 31 December 2018 and, in the light of this review and the current financial position, They are satisfied that the association has or has access to adequate resources to continue in operational existence for the foreseeable future.
+The Council have reviewed the association's cash flow forecast for the year to 31 December 2020 and, in the light of this review and the current financial position, they are satisfied that the association has or has access to adequate resources to continue in operational existence for the foreseeable future.

 The external auditors are responsible for independently auditing and reporting on the association's annual financial statements.
-The annual financial statements have been examined by the association's external auditors and their report is presented on pages 5 to 7.
+The annual financial statements have been examined by the association's external auditors and their report is presented on pages 8 to 7.

-The annual financial statements set out on pages 8 to 22, which have been prepared on the going concern basis, were approved by the Council on 17 July 2018 and were signed on its behalf by:
+The annual financial statements set out on pages 8 to 21, which have been prepared on the going concern basis, were approved by the Council and were signed on their behalf by:

-B Dewar (President)
+P Lepart (President)

-C Fourie (Treasurer)
+Fourie (Treasurer)